phalcon/documentation/docs/cache.md

 * You are producing HTML using the same data all the time (same HTML)
 * You are accessing database data constantly which does not change often.

-> **NOTE** Even after implementing the cache, you should always check the hit ratio of your cache backend over a period of time, to ensure that your cache strategy is optimal.
+!!! warning "NOTE"

-{: .alert .alert-warning}
+    Even after implementing the cache, you should always check the hit ratio of your cache backend over a period of time, to ensure that your cache strategy is optimal.

 [Phalcon\Cache][cache-cache] components rely on `Phalcon\Storage` components. `Phalcon\Storage` is split into two categories: Serializers and Adapters.